-Our revised design of the Bridgewater and Astmoor Junction achieved the following:
+Our revised design of the Bridgewater and Astmoor Junction achieved:

 - Reduced the elevation of the upper level of the junction by 4m

-- Reduced the number of earthworks required beside the Bridgewater canal
+- Reduced the amount of earthworks required beside the Bridgewater canal

-The client supported our alternative design and we successfully managed preparation and the approval of a modified planning application.
+The client supported our alternative design of the Bridgewater and Astmoor Junction and we successfully managed preparation and the approval of a modified planning application.
 The redesign provided significant benefits in the economic use of material and reduction in the cost of construction as follows:

 - Programme reduction of 6 months for this section of the work